Seattle City Council approves plan to defund police department, slashes jobs and salaries

 The 7-1 vote comes despite objections from the city's police chief, mayor and the Seattle Police Officers' Guild.

 The plan would ultimately slash funding to the department but not the 50% some had sought.
 Seattle currently has around 1,400 police officers, and the current plan would see about 100 cut.
+It was also cut the police department's $400 million budget by about $3 million, according to KOMO.

 Councilmember Kshama Sawant was the sole "no" vote because she felt the proposals didn't go far enough, while Debora Juarez abstained, according to MyNorthWest.com.